 There is little interaction with teachers.

 False!
-The teacher on an e-learning course usually assumes a different role to that of one in a classroom.
+The teacher on a distance learning course usually assumes a different role to that of one in a classroom.
 They create a stimulating environment that ensures student participation, lead discussions, monitor proceedings, answer questions if required and carry out evaluations.

 Doing an online course is like attending a conference.